Scholarships Offer a Gateway for Students to Further Explore Their Interests

 Lara Schueth first explored her interest in history when she began taking classes that were focused on regions other than the US and Europe.
 Schueth has been awarded both the Talle Family Scholarship and the Barbara Newsome Liberal Arts Internship Award.
 These accolades have allowed Schueth to flourish not only in her studies but also in her volunteer work for a number of political campaigns.

-Senior political science and history major McIntosh-Yee explains how she incidentally became a history major.
-Recipient of the Wolfberg Scholarship through the political science department, McIntosh-Yee discusses the invigorating feeling of being recognized after putting in so much hard work.
-She looks forward to graduating and gaining some real-world experience in political science or possibly pursuing the public policy graduate program.
+Senior Niamh McIntosh-Yee is a double major in history and political science.
+A recipient of the Wolfberg Scholarship through the political science department, McIntosh-Yee discusses the invigorating feeling of being recognized after putting in so much hard work.
+She looks forward to gaining real-world experience in her field and possibly pursuing the public policy graduate program.